afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/Power/Power_en.md

 ## Power from a powerboost module

-A a powerboost module/shield (also known as a "power bank") combines a battery pack with a battery charger and a voltage regulator.
+A powerboost module/shield (also known as a "power bank") combines a battery pack with a battery charger and a voltage regulator.
 This device will act as a power source for the DevKit board, either by attaching it to the 5V plug or the 3V plug.

 ### Buying guide